Top 15 Alabama USA Events and Festivals

-Explpore this selection of the top annual events and festivals, fairs and celebrations (listed in calendar priority) in Alabama.
+Explore this selection of the Top 15 events and festivals, fairs and celebrations (listed in calendar priority) famous in the state of Alabama.

 Mobile Mardi Gras

-Beginning in 1703 and now recognized as the oldest and most original annual Mardi Gras carnival celebration in the USA, Mardi Gras in Mobile comes complete with parades, marching bands and huge crowds of celebrators.
+Beginning in 1703 and now recognized as the oldest and most original annual Mardi Gras carnival celebration in the USA, and one of the top 15 Alabama USA events and festivals, Mardi Gras in Mobile comes complete with parades, marching bands and huge crowds of celebrators.
 What is unique about the Mobile Mardi Gras festival is the celebration of so many different cultures and religions including French, Spanish, British, African, Creole, American, and even Swedish heritages and both the Catholic and Creole faiths all of which toss fun trinkets like necklaces of plastic bead, doubloon coins, decorated plastic cups, candy, wrapped cakes or snacks, stuffed animals, and small toys, footballs, frisbees, and whistles to the crowds lining the routes.

-For more information about the Mobile Mardi Gras visit:
+Click here for more about the Mobile Mardi Gras visit:

 Anniversary of Battle of Horseshoe Bend

-The 2040-acre Horseshoe Bend National Military Park preserves the site of the battle of Horseshoe Bend in which General Andrew Jackson and an army of 3,300 men attacked 1,000 Upper Creek warriors on the Tallapoosa River almost 200 years ago.
+The 2040-acre Horseshoe Bend National Military Park preserves the site of the battle of Horseshoe Bend, of the main Alabama US events, in which General Andrew Jackson and an army of 3,300 men attacked 1,000 Upper Creek warriors on the Tallapoosa River almost 200 years ago.
 This annual event recreates frontier life in the year 1814.
 It features special demonstrations and interpretive programs depicting the life of the Creek and Cherokee Indians, such as their traditional skills – hide tanning, flint knapping, and finger weaving – their hunting camps, military camps, dance, cannon fire demonstrations, exhibits, and more.

-For more information about the Anniversary of Battle of Horseshoe Bend take a look at :
+More on the subject of the Anniversary of Battle of Horseshoe Bend is located at :

-In a classic re-enactment of the Battle of Selma at Battlefield Park, soldiers and cavalry of the Blue and Gray clash once again each year.
-Cannons roar again as the Confederate troops defend the breastworks against the Yankee invaders.
-Further attractions of the weekend event include a camp dance, grand ball at Sturdivant Hall, and a memorial service.
+In a classic Civil War re-enactment of the Battle of Selma at Battlefield Park, soldiers and cavalry of the Blue and Gray clash once again.
+Cannons roar as the Confederate troops defend the breastworks against the Yankee invaders.
+Further attractions of the weekend event include two school days, camp dance, ladies tea, grand ball at Sturdivant Hall, two battles, and a memorial service.

 Alabama Jubilee Hot Air Balloon Classic